open-feature/java-sdk-contrib/providers/flagd/README.md

 ### Configuring gRPC credentials and headers

-The `clientInterceptors` and `authorityOverride` are meant for connection of the in-process resolver to a Sync API implementation on a host/port, that might require special credentials or headers.
+The `clientInterceptors` and `defaultAuthority` are meant for connection of the in-process resolver to a Sync API implementation on a host/port, that might require special credentials or headers.

 ```java
 private static ClientInterceptor createHeaderInterceptor() {